rajin-khan/machine-learning-sem10/README.md

 ├── 📁  notes/             # Notes from lectures and additional resources ├── 📁  class-notebooks/   # Jupyter notebooks covered and created in class ├── 📁  resources/         # Other resources
-├── 📁  slides/            # Powerpoints discussed in class
 ├── 📄  Outline.md         # The course outline
 └── 📄  README.md          # This file